Fraser Hornby

-Fraser David Ingham Hornby (born 13 September 1999) is a professional footballer who plays as a striker for German club Darmstadt 98.
+Fraser David Ingham Hornby (born 13 September 1999) is a professional footballer who plays as a striker for German club VfL Wolfsburg.
 Born in England, he has represented Scotland at youth level.

 Club career

 Hornby joined Everton in September 2014, signing from Northampton Town for an initial fee of £65,500.

 On 6 December 2017, Hornby was named in Everton's first team squad for the Europa League match away to Apollon Limassol.
 A day later, he made his first-team debut, starting and playing 82 minutes in a 3–0 win.

 Hornby was loaned to Belgian club Kortrijk in August 2019.
 On 25 September 2019, he scored his first goal for the club in a 3–1 win over RFC Seraing in the Belgian Cup.

 On 1 July 2020, Hornby joined Ligue 1 side Reims for an undisclosed fee.

 On 1 February 2021, Hornby joined Aberdeen on loan for the rest of the season.

 On 28 July 2022, Hornby was loaned to Oostende in Belgium, with an option to buy.

 On 5 July 2023, Hornby signed a four-year contract with German club Darmstadt 98, newly promoted to the top-tier Bundesliga.

+On 1 June 2026, Hornby moved to VfL Wolfsburg on a four-season deal.